 The carbon isotope ratios of short-chain n-alkanes in the Bazhenov oil are higher than those in extracts of the alginite-rich layers and host rock.
 The increasing of the $\delta^{13}$ C values of n-alkanes in the oil in comparison to the extracts is apparently due to the staged of hydrocarbon generation.
-Hydrocarbon fluids of the first generation usually are enriched in isotopically light carbon.
-This is due to it taking slightly less energy to break bonds between the lightest (and most commonly occurring) isotopes; for example, the $^{12}C^{-12}C$ bond is weaker than the $^{12}C^{-13}C$ bond.
+Hydrocarbon fluids of the first generation usually are C-enriched.
+This is due to it taking slightly less energy to break bonds between the lightest (and most commonly occurring) isotopes; for example, the C-C bond is weaker than the C-C bond.